Jack Rudin: Background

+Building developments include 3 Times Square, 345 Park Avenue, 350 Park Avenue, 55 Broad Street, 32 Avenue of the Americas, and New York Merchandise Mart.

 Philanthropy

 Rudin served on the Boards of Memorial Sloan-Kettering Cancer Center and Jazz at Lincoln Center.
 He was an Honorary Trustee of the American Museum of Natural History and Congregation Shearith Israel, and previously served as a trustee at Iona College.
 In 2003, he was awarded the Chevalier of the French Legion of Honor; and in 2008 was granted the Benemerenti Award Medal by Pope Benedict XVI.
 Rudin was the primary sponsor of the Va'ad Gemilut Hasadim: Susan and Jack Rudin Center for Community Outreach.

 Personal life

 In 1951, he married Roberta Chait; she died in 1983.
 They had three children: Eric Rudin, Madeleine Rudin, and Katherine Rudin.
 He was remarried to Susan Salesky Schaenen with whom he had two stepdaughters, Inda Schaenen and Eve Schaenen.
-Rudin died on December 4, 2016 in New York City.
+Rudin died on December 4, 2016, in New York City.
 Rudin was a member of the Congregation Shearith Israel on the Upper West Side of Manhattan.